 Is there a "bad" question?
-Yes, there is - if the question is already answered here, or if you haven't done your due diligence by searching forums, Google, or Facebook, if the question has been asked 50 times, then it might be bad.
+Yes, there is - if the question is already answered here, or if you haven't done your due diligence by searching for the answer on Google, YouTube, or Facebook, if the question has been asked 50 times, then it might be bad.
 Seeking out info on your own will also help you learn, like trial and error!
 And I say that with love, like a stern mentor should.